Ju-On: The Curse

 Ju-on: The Curse (呪怨, Juon), also known as simply Ju-on, is a 2000 Japanese V-Cinema supernatural horror film and the first installment in the Ju-on franchise, following two short films.
-The film was written and directed by Takashi Shimizu and is divided in six parts, chronicling the experiences of tenants of a cursed house where a man, Takeo Saeki (Takashi Matsuyama) killed his wife, Kayako (Takako Fuji), in a jealous rage.
+The film was written and directed by Takashi Shimizu and is divided into six parts, chronicling the experiences of tenants of a cursed house where a man, Takeo Saeki (Takashi Matsuyama) killed his wife, Kayako (Takako Fuji), in a jealous rage.
 It was followed by Ju-on: The Curse 2 in the same year.

 Plot

-The film is told in non-chronological order through six segments, each titled after a character central to each segment.
-They are, in order: Toshio (俊雄), Yuki (由紀), Mizuho (瑞穂), Kanna (柑菜), Kayako (伽椰子), and Kyoko (響子).

-Illustrator Takeo Saeki murdered his wife, Kayako, after discovering from her journal that she had held a deep crush with her college friend, Shunsuke Kobayashi.
-He also killed his son, Toshio Saeki, and the family cat, Mar, before deserting his house.
+After discovering his wife Kayako has an affair with her college friend Shunsuke Kobayashi, Illustrator Takeo Saeki murdered her, their son Toshio, and the family cat Mar, then deserted his house.
 The anger and sorrow surrounding the murder created a curse that turned its inhabitants into Onryō.
 Whoever enters the house in Nerima, Tokyo, or even those associating themselves with someone who has entered the house will be affected and claimed by the curse, spreading its influence at the place they die and claiming more victims.

-Kobayashi, who happens to be Toshio's elementary school teacher, visits the Saeki house concerning Toshio's repeated absence from school, leaving his pregnant wife, Manami, in their apartment.
-He only finds Toshio, who refuses to speak with him, forcing him to wait for Toshio's parents to come home.
-Kobayashi grows weary of the strangeness that surrounds the house, and after accidentally stumbling upon Kayako's room, he learns of her unrequited love for him as well as her bloody corpse, hidden in the attic.
-Panicking, Kobayashi tries to escape with Toshio until he receives a call from Takeo, who has gone to his apartment and forcefully aborted Manami's unborn fetus, killing her.
-In shock, he is unable to respond properly as Kayako's animated corpse suddenly moves and kills him.
-Meanwhile, Takeo walks limply while carrying the dead fetus and is killed in the street by Kayako.
+Kobayashi, who happens to be Toshio's elementary school teacher, notices his repeated absence from school.
+He visits the Saeki house, leaving his pregnant wife Manami at home.
+He finds Toshio, who refuses to speak with him, forcing him to wait for the parents.
+Kobayashi grows weary of the strangeness surrounding the house.
+After accidentally stumbling upon Kayako's room, he learns of her unrequited love for him and finds her bloody corpse hidden in the attic.
+Panicked, Kobayashi tries to escape with Toshio until he receives a call from Takeo, who has gone to his apartment and kills Manami by forcefully aborting her unborn fetus.
+In shock, he is unable to respond properly as Kayako's corpse reanimates and kills him.
+Meanwhile, Takeo carries the dead fetus in the street and is killed by Kayako.